 iii.
 University students, employees, and individuals holding a personal services contract with the University, except for the Principal, are not eligible for appointment to this Committee.

 c.
 The Chair of the Board and the Principal shall serve as ex officio members of the Committee.

 d.
 The Chair of the Committee shall be appointed by the Board, normally on the recommendation of the Nominating, Governance and Ethics Committee.

 e.
-The Committee may recommend the appointment of a Vice-Chair of the Committee, who shall be appointed by the Board on the recommendation of the Nominating, Governance and Ethics Committee.
+The Committee may recommend the appointment of a Vice-Chair of the Committee, who shall be appointed by the Board, normally on the recommendation of the Nominating, Governance and Ethics Committee.

 g.
 The Secretary-General or delegate shall serve as Secretary and governance advisor to the Committee.

 h.
 Where necessary or appropriate to facilitate and support the business of the Committee, the Senior Steward or Secretary may invite University staff to serve as resource persons for particular items of business.